mlswg/mls-protocol/draft-ietf-mls-protocol.md

 external_priv, external_pub = KEM.DeriveKeyPair(external_secret)
 ~~~~~

-The public key `external_pub` can be published as part of the `PublicGroupState`
+The public key `external_pub` can be published as part of the GroupInfo struct
-struct in order to allow non-members to join the group using an external commit.
+in order to allow non-members to join the group using an external commit.

 ## External Initialization